 Aojiru: Classic Japanese Green Vegetable Juice

-But thanks to the impactful line, the recognition of Aojiru drastically increased, and now it has become a successful product in Japan.
-Searching online, I found that Kyusai’s Aojiru commercial, so if you are curious, please watch this video (Youtube) and get a smile!
+But thanks to the quote, the recognition of Aojiru drastically increased, and now it has become successful in Japan.
+Searching online, I could find that Kyusai Aojiru commercial, so if you are curious, please watch this video (Youtube) and get smile!

 Aojiru (青汁)